Collective plasma effects of electron-positron pairs in beam-driven QED cascades: Pair generation through beam-driven QED cascade

 \section{Pair generation through beam-driven QED cascade}

-We first provide a brief overview of the QED cascade process.
+To give context to numerical simulations that support the beam-driven approach, we provide first a brief overview of the QED cascade process.
 In an electron-beam-driven QED cascade, an energetic electron beam collides with a counter-propagating strong laser field.
 The laser amplitude is greatly boosted to exceed the critical field $E_s$ in the electron rest frame.
 Thus, the electrons emit photons which further split into electron-positron pairs.
-Each of the pair particles, given sufficient energy, can continue the photon emission and pair generation process to induce a cascaded generation of pairs.
+Each of the pair particles, given sufficient energy, continues the photon emission and pair generation process to induce a cascaded generation of pairs.
 The process converts high electron beam energy into large pair numbers.
-In this section, we layout the properties of beam-driven QED cascade while we briefly explain how the electron-positron pairs are generated.
+In this section, we lay out the properties of beam-driven QED cascade while we briefly explain how the electron-positron pairs are generated.

 In the initial stage of the collision, the electron beam has the maximum energy with a Lorentz factor $\gamma$.
 It boosts the counter-propagating laser field by the same factor $\gamma$ in the rest frame of the electrons.
-Such a boost aims to produce a large quantum parameter $\chi_e = E^*/E_s = \gamma \big|\bm{E}_\perp + \bm{\beta}\times c\bm{B} \big| / E_s$, where $\bm{E}$ and $\bm{B}$ are the electric and magnetic field of the laser in the laboratory frame, and $\beta$ is the electron beam speed normalized to the speed of light $c$.
+Such a boost aims to produce a large quantum parameter for electrons $\chi_e \equiv E^*/E_s = \gamma \big|\bm{E}_\perp + \bm{\beta}\times c\bm{B} \big| / E_s$, where $\bm{E}$ and $\bm{B}$ are the electric and magnetic field of the laser in the laboratory frame, and $\beta$ is the electron beam speed normalized to the speed of light $c$.
 The strong laser field drives the electron motion, causing emission of photons~\cite{di_piazza_extremely_2012, landau_quantum_1981}.

 The photon emission spectra differ depending on the quantum parameter $\chi_e$.
 The regime $\chi_e \gtrsim 1$ is reached near the laser intensity peaks where quantum synchrotron emission causes the electrons to emit almost all of its energy into a single gamma ray.
-In the regions of low laser intensity $\chi_e \ll 1$, the emission is classical.
-The emitted photon $\hbar\omega $ only takes a small portion of the electron energy $\mathcal{E}$, \ie $\hbar\omega \sim \chi_e \mathcal{E}$.
-These low energy photons would escape the laser focus spot without decaying into pairs.
+In the regions of low laser intensity $\chi_e \ll 1$, the emission is classical, and the emitted photon $\hbar\omega $ only takes a small portion of the electron energy $\mathcal{E}$, \ie $\hbar\omega \sim \chi_e \mathcal{E}$.